Jody Rainwater

-Jody Rainwater aka Little Jody Rainwater (born Charles Edward Johnson, Surry County, North Carolina, 1920 — died Richmond, Virginia, December 24, 2011) was an American bluegrass musician and radio personality.
+Jody Rainwater, also known as Little Jody Rainwater (born Charles Edward Johnson, Surry County, North Carolina, 1920 — died Richmond, Virginia, December 24, 2011), was an American bluegrass musician and radio personality.

-Jody Rainwater was one of thirteen children of M. Wilson and Emma Johnson.
+Rainwater was one of thirteen children of M. Wilson and Emma Johnson.
 He was well known for having played bass with The Foggy Mountain Boys.
 An elder brother had taken up guitar, and soon they began playing together as "Chuck and Slim, The Johnson Brothers".
 They played at reunions and social gatherings around the area.
 The brothers found themselves in High Point, North Carolina, auditioning for the new radio station WMFR which began broadcasting in 1936.
 They were offered a regular time slot every Thursday morning.
 Their father believed farm work should take priority, so they eventually cancelled their weekly show.
 The next big thing for The Johnson Brothers occurred at the 1937 Fourth of July Horse Show in Kernersville, North Carolina.
 There the brothers entered a competition for performers and won the award for "Best Individual Entertainers".

 Rainwater decided to move to Winston-Salem.
 For four years he found few opportunities in music.
 He served in the Marines during World War II.
 In April 1945 he was discharged from active duty and returned to Winston-Salem, where he found work at an auto dealership.
 While employed there he met a local musician, Woody Hauser.
 The two formed the band the Blue Ridge Mountain Boys.
 In 1946 they helped sign on station WTOB and became a regular part of its programming.
 While playing for WTOB the band played a few local shows in nearby schools.
 It was during this time that Charles Johnson became "Little Jody".
 Clad in baggy pants, suspenders, and old shirts the character that would soon be made famous with Flat and Scruggs was born.
 Little Jody and Woody played together for almost three years.
 After a trip with Woody and several friends to the Grand Ole Opry, Jody determined that he would one day play the Opry.
 After the trip Jody and Woody were offered the chance to play during the intermission of a Bill Monroe road show in Lexington, North Carolina, which is where Rainwater first met Lester Flatt.